inphinit/teeny/README.md

 ---|---
-`Teeny::path(): string` | Get current path from URL (ignores subfolders if it is located in a subfolder on your webserver) `Teeny::status([int $code]): int` | Get or set HTTP status `Teeny::action(mixed $methods, string $path, mixd $callback): void` | Add or remove or update a route, supports functions, closures and paths to PHP scripts
+`Teeny::path(): string` | Get current path from URL (ignores subfolders if it is located in a subfolder on your webserver) `Teeny::status([int $code]): int` | Get or set HTTP status `Teeny::action(mixed $methods, string $path, mixed $callback): void` | Add or remove or update a route, supports functions, closures and paths to PHP scripts
-`Teeny::handlerCodes(array $codes, mixd $callback): int` | Detect if SAPI or script change HTTP status `Teeny::setPattern(string $pattern, mixed $regex): void` | Add or remove pattern for custom routes, like `/foo/<variable1:pattern>`
+`Teeny::handlerCodes(array $codes, mixed $callback): int` | Detect if SAPI or script change HTTP status `Teeny::setPattern(string $pattern, mixed $regex): void` | Add or remove pattern for custom routes, like `/foo/<variable1:pattern>`
 `Teeny::exec([bool $builtin]): bool` | Execute defined route, use `$builtin` for built-in-server for detect if file exists